Starias22/BI-and-Data-Warehousing-Solution-for-E-commerce/tasks/task2.md

 |----------|----------|
 | countryid   | The id of the country (Primary key) |
 | country  | The name of the country (USA, Canada, Japan, Cyprus for examples) |

+- In PgAdmin, create the dimension table softcartDimCountry

 ![alt text](./../resources/images/softcartDimCountry.png)